OJEE 2023 Exam - Dates, Registration, Syllabus, Pattern, Eligibility, Admit Card, Result

 • Pay the examination fees

-• Take the printout of the confirmation page after the final submission of OJEE application form.
+• Take the printout of the confirmation page after the final submission of the OJEE application form.

 Documents to preserve after final submission